jagsandhu/spa-app/7-AdvancedScenarios/2-call-api-pop/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\TodoListAPI\appsettings.json` file.
-1. Find the key `Enter the domain of your Azure AD tenant, e.g. 'contoso.onmicrosoft.com'` and replace the existing value with your Azure AD tenant name.
+1. Find the key `jagslab.net` and replace the existing value with your Azure AD tenant name.
 1. Find the key `Enter the Client ID (aka 'Application ID')` and replace the existing value with the application ID (clientId) of `msal-dotnet-api` app copied from the Azure portal.
 1. Find the key `Enter the tenant ID` and replace the existing value with your Azure AD tenant ID.